Updated August 25, 2022

 White-sand beaches and sparkling turquoise water give this stunning archipelago off the Cornish coast more than a touch of the Caribbean.
 Accessed by flight or ferry (all services allow dogs), the islands feel much further than its 30-minute air journey from Newquay.

 Once there, start your visit by hitting the beach – Pelistry Bay and Bar Point on the largest island of St Mary’s welcome dogs year-round.
-Away from the beach, Porthellick, Deep Point and Innisidgen Pines are all fantastic places for energetic dogs keen to run off some steam.
+Away from the beach, Porth Hellick, Deep Point and Innisidgen Pines are all fantastic places for energetic dogs keen to run off some steam.

-Dogs are also welcomed at the nearby Atlantic, an airy, spacious restaurant on St Mary’s.
+Dogs are also welcomed at the nearby Atlantic, an airy, spacious bar on St Mary’s.
 Perks include a large terrace overlooking the ocean.
-Try the seafood sharer, which includes sea salt focaccia, cod goujons and smoked mackerel.
+Try the seafood sharer, which includes sea salt focaccia, cod goujons and cider and leek mussels.